IBM-Cloud/observability-teams/README.md

 Determine which [region](https://cloud.ibm.com/docs/monitoring?topic=monitoring-endpoints) you want to use.
 The value we will need is in the Region column and between the parentheses,i.e jp-tok, us-south, etc...

 - This template requires an IBM Cloud API Key that will run with your permissions.
 Either create a new API key for use by this template or provide an existing one.
 An API key is a unique code that is passed to an API to identify the application or user that is calling it.
 To prevent malicious use of an API, you can use API keys to track and control how that API is used.
 For more information about API keys and how to create them, see [Understanding API keys](https://cloud.ibm.com/docs/iam?topic=iam-manapikey) and [Managing user API keys](https://cloud.ibm.com/docs/iam?topic=iam-userapikey).

+- Activity Tracker is a service that allows only one instance per IBM Cloud region, this template does not create an Activity Tracker instance for you, it requires instead that you provide the name of an existing Activity Tracker instance.
+If you don't have one, follow these steps to create one: https://cloud.ibm.com/docs/activity-tracker?topic=activity-tracker-provision

 - Follow the steps outlined in the [Kubernetes Service - Creating clusters](https://cloud.ibm.com/docs/containers?topic=containers-clusters) topic to create a Kubernetes cluster.
 You may create a Free cluster if you only intend on testing with the code in this repository.
 Once the instance is created, **save** the cluster ID for quick reference and proceed to the steps described below.
 To obtain the cluster ID
     > Note: If you are using an existing cluster in which you have already deployed the monitoring agent, you must [import the configuration of the agent deployment into your Terraform state](#importing-an-existing-monitoring-agent-deployment-into-the-terraform-state), however please note that when you run a Terraform destroy the agent will be removed from the cluster.